dankelley/whalestrike/inst/extdata/app_help.md

 an R console.

 To the right of the sliders is a column of checkboxes that control the plotted output.
+(For the details of the plots, type `help("plot.strike","plot")` in an R console.)
 At startup, three of these boxes are ticked, yielding a display with three panels showing the time history of the simulation.
 The left-hand plot panel shows whale and boat location, the former with an indication of the interfaces between skin, blubber, sublayer, and bone.
 Peak ship and whale accelerations are indicated with labels inside this panel.
 The middle panel shows the same information as the one to its left, but with a whale-centred